Estado Novo (Portugal): Economy

 Regarding the overseas territories, beyond military measures, the official Portuguese response to the "winds of change" in the African colonies was to integrate them administratively and economically more closely with the mainland.
-This was accomplished through the population and capital transfers, trade liberalization, and the creation of a common currency, the so-called Escudo Area.
+This was accomplished through the population and capital transfers, trade liberalisation, and the creation of a common currency, the so-called "Escudo Area".
 The integration program established in 1961 provided for the removal of Portugal's duties on imports from its overseas territories by January 1964.
 The latter, on the other hand, were permitted to continue to levy duties on goods imported from Portugal but at a preferential rate, in most cases, 50 per cent of the normal duties levied by the territories on goods originating outside the Escudo Area.
 The effect of this two-tier tariff system was to give Portugal's exports preferential access to its colonial markets.
-The economies of the overseas provinces, especially those of both the Overseas Province of Angola and Mozambique, boomed.

-Capitalist in nature to some extent, although in a very conditioned way through industrial licensing requirements until the beginning of the final stage of Salazar's rule, in the 1960s, the very late and excruciatingly slow liberalization of the Portuguese economy gained a new impetus under Salazar's successor, Prime Minister Marcello José das Neves Caetano (1968–1974), whose administration abolished industrial licensing requirements for firms in most sectors and in 1972 signed a free trade agreement with the newly enlarged European Community.
+The very late and excruciatingly slow liberalisation of the Portuguese economy gained a new impetus under Salazar's successor, Prime Minister Marcello José das Neves Caetano (1968–1974), whose administration abolished industrial licensing requirements for firms in most sectors and in 1972 signed a free trade agreement with the newly enlarged European Community.
 Under the agreement, which took effect at the beginning of 1973, Portugal was given until 1980 to abolish its restrictions on most community goods and until 1985 on certain sensitive products amounting to some 10 per cent of the EC's total exports to Portugal.
-Starting in 1960, EFTA membership and a growing foreign investor presence contributed to Portugal's industrial modernization and export diversification between 1960 and 1973.
+Starting in 1960, EFTA membership and a growing foreign investor presence contributed to Portugal's industrial modernisation and export diversification between 1960 and 1973.
 Caetano moved on to foster economic growth and some social improvements, such as the awarding of a monthly pension to rural workers who had never had the chance to pay social security.
 Some large-scale investments were made at the national level, such as the building of a major oil processing center in Sines.

 Notwithstanding the concentration of the means of production in the hands of a small number of family-based financial-industrial groups, Portuguese business culture permitted a surprising upward mobility of university-educated individuals with middle-class backgrounds into professional management careers.

-Before the 1974 Carnation Revolution, the largest, most technologically advanced (and most recently organized) firms offered the greatest opportunity for management careers based on merit rather than by accident of birth.